 - Describe an experience, event or person that has been important to you in your development.

 - Is there other information about yourself that you consider important that has not been covered in the previous questions?

 Letters of recommendation

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals in a position to evaluate your professional and/or academic work, such as a supervisor or professor, and who know of your desire to enter the Master of Liberal Arts program.
-Recommendations may be submitted online or by mail.
+Recommendations may be submitted online (preferred) or by mail.
 For online recommendations, please follow the instructions in the Recommendations section of the online application.
-For paper recommendations, please download a copy of the recommendation form (PDF) and supply a copy to each recommender.

 Standardized test scores